A Survey on the Evolution of Stream Processing Systems: Load management, elasticity, reconfiguration

 A more recent approach that aims at satisfying QoS while guaranteeing result correctness under variable input load is \emph{elasticity}.
 Elastic stream processors are capable of adjusting their configuration and scaling their resource allocation in response to load.
 Dynamic scaling methods are applicable to both centralized and distributed settings.
 Elasticity not only addresses the case of increased load, but can additionally ensure no resources are left idle when the input load decreases.

 Next, we review load shedding (Section~\ref{sec:load-shedding}), load-aware scheduling and flow control (Section~\ref{sec:flow-control}), and elasticity techniques (Section~\ref{sec:elasticity-inner}).
-As in previous sections, we conclude with a discussion of vintage vs. modern and open problems.
+As in previous sections, we conclude with a discussion of 1st generation vs. modern and open problems.